AstarNetwork/astar-docs/docs/user-guides/create-multisig.md

 1. Go to <https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.astar.network#/accounts>
 2. Go to Accounts -> Address Book
 3. Click `+ Add Contact` and add all the contact addresses that you want to include in the multisig wallet.
-4. For example; Bob, Charlie and Dave
+4. For example; Bob, Charlie and Dave.

 ![12](img/12.png)